Trump to meet with India, Australia leaders in U.S. next week

 The White House said Trump will travel to Houston, Texas, on Sept.
 22 to participate in an event with Prime Minister Narendra Modi of India and to “discuss ways to deepen their energy and trade relationship.”

-In June, the United States ended its preferential trade treatment for India, removing it from the Generalized System of Preferences program.
+In June, the United States ended its preferential trade treatment for India, removing it from the Generalized System of Preferences program that allowed duty-free entry for up to $5.6 billion worth of its annual exports to the United States.

+U.S. and Indian trade negotiators ended talks in July without making major progress on a range of disputes over tariffs and other protectionist measures imposed by both sides that are straining bilateral ties, officials told Reuters in August.

+The two sides had resumed trade talks after Trump and Modi met on the sidelines of the G20 summit in June and agreed to seek to deepen the two countries’ relationship.

 Reporting by David Shepardson; Editing by Sandra Maler